 The short answer: It depends on what type of pound we are talking about.
 It’s easy to lose a pound of water or a digit on the scale.
 It’s losing a pound of fat—and keeping it off—that’s more challenging.

 In simplest terms, losing fat—even just a pound—means taking in fewer calories and doing more physical activity.
 There’s been much ado about how many calories make (or break) a pound.
 The number of calories in a pound is far from set in stone.
 “There is an adage that a 3,500 caloric deficit is needed to lose one pound, and this is a good average, but height and weight matter too,” explains Holly Lofton, MD, director of the Medical Weight Management Program at NYU Langone in New York City.
 There is likely no single answer as to how many calories you’d have to skip to lose one pound, since the number of calories in a pound can vary greatly depending on the person, but we do have a ballpark.
 “You’d need a deficit of 2,000 to 4,000 calories depending on person’s build,” Dr. Lofton says.

 But it’s not just how many calories in a pound—it’s what type of calories.
 Not all calories are equal by any stretch, and the amount of calories in a pound is also dependent on the food itself.
 “If you cut 3,500 calories and just ate ice cream, you would lose less than if you chose asparagus and chicken,” Dr. Lofton says.
 “You want to eat a protein and carb mix or a protein and vegetable mix,” she says.
 Her tip: High-fiber, low-calorie vegetables such as cabbage, broccoli, and spinach will allow you to feel fuller, making any caloric deficit easier to manage.
 Here’s how to find out how many calories you should be eating to lose weight.

 Protein is also key here because it’s super thermogenic, adds Jason Ewoldt, RDN, LD, a wellness dietitian at the Mayo Clinic Health Living Program in Rochester, Minnesota.
-This is a science-y way of saying that protein turns up the heat in our body’s furnace, which increases our metabolism and our ability to burn fat (which is why so many diets are all about the protein—here are some top plant-based sources).
+This is a science-y way of saying that protein turns up the heat in our body’s furnace, which increases our metabolism and our ability to burn fat.

 How to lose one pound a week?

-“In the short term it takes an energy deficit—burning off more than you take in,” says Scott Kahan, MD, MPH, Director of the National Center for Weight and Wellness in Washington, D.C.
+“In the short term, it takes an energy deficit—burning off more than you take in,” says Scott Kahan, MD, MPH, director of the National Center for Weight and Wellness in Washington, D.C.
 This is the equivalent of about 500 calories per day below your maintenance level.
 You can easily determine your maintenance level (the number of calories you should take in to maintain your current weight) with a free online calculator.
 If it says you can maintain your weight eating about 2,000 calories per day, shave off 500 to lose about one pound per week in the short term, Dr. Kahan says.
 That’s probably the best measure of the number of calories in a pound for you personally.

 But, Ewoldt cautions, “humans are very bad at keeping track of how much they’re eating.
 They generally underestimate calorie intake—they forget about that candy bar they ate in between lunch and dinner.
 They forget about pouring a little more orange juice in their glass in the morning—and that all adds up.”